Coast Guard, DHS.

 Small businesses may send comments on the actions of Federal employees who enforce, or otherwise determine compliance with Federal regulations to the Small Business and Agriculture Regulatory Enforcement Ombudsman and the Regional Small Business Regulatory Fairness Boards.
 The Ombudsman evaluates these actions annually and rates each agency's responsiveness to small business.
 If you wish to comment on actions by employees of the Coast Guard, call 1-888-REG-FAIR (1-888-734-3247).

 This rule calls for no new collection of information under the Paperwork Reduction Act of 1995 (44 U.S.C.
 3501-3520.).

 A rule has implications for federalism under Executive Order 13132, Federalism, if it has a substantial direct effect on State or local governments and would either preempt State law or impose a substantial direct cost of compliance on them.
 We have analyzed this rule under that Order and have determined that it does not have implications for federalism.

 Unfunded Mandates Reform Act

 The Unfunded Mandates Reform Act of 1995 (2 U.S.C.
 1531-1538) requires Federal agencies to assess the effects of their discretionary regulatory actions.
-In Start Printed Page 40231particular, the Act addresses actions that may result in the expenditure by a State, local, or tribal government, in the aggregate, or by the private sector of $100,000,000 or more in any one year.
-Though this proposed rule will not result in such an expenditure, we discuss the effects of this rule elsewhere in this preamble.
+In particular, the Act addresses actions that may result in the expenditure by a State, local, or tribal government, in the aggregate, or by the private sector of $100,000,000 or more in any one year.
+Though this rule will not result in such an expenditure, we discuss the effects of this rule elsewhere in this preamble.
+Start Printed Page 59118